karomancer/portfolio-nextjs/site/src/content/portfolio/clown-lipstick-applicator.md

 ## The prompt

-"Make an absurd phone add-on" the professor said.
+This project was for my grad school class Designing the Absurd, the same class that I later made the [Floordozer](/portfolio/floordozer) and the [Ice Bucket Diffuser](/portfolio/ice-bucket-diffuser) for.

-So I made a lipstick applicator for clowns on-the-go in the subway/in an Uber/etc.
+The prompt: to make a chindogu phone add-on.
+That is, device that is powered by the port on your phone and solves a problem, perhaps poorly or by creating more problems.
+If you need a refresher on what a chindōgu is, I went deep on it during my [Floordozer](/portfolio/floordozer) project for this same class: an "unusual tool" that solves an every day problem most can relate to but often creates more problems while doing so.

-(this is why I was up so late so often the last week)
+I partnered with my friend Elif on this one, our idea: a device that plugs into your phone's USB-C port to power a lipstick applicator.

-This was for Designing the Absurd, the same class that later gave me the [Floordozer](/portfolio/floordozer) and the [Ice Bucket Diffuser](/portfolio/ice-bucket-diffuser).
-Here's the process of making it if you're interested!
+I mean, who _hasn't_ been in a rush somewhere and needed help with their makeup on the way?

 ## Finding the form